Modern Foreign Languages

 What languages can be studies at A level?

-French, German and Spanish are all offered at AS and A2 level and our intention is to increase significantly the uptake of foreign languages in the Sixth Form and reverse a national trend.
+French, German and Spanish are all offered at A level and our intention is to increase significantly the uptake of foreign languages in the Sixth Form and reverse a national trend.

 Which specifications are followed?